Enjoy FREE EXPRESS SHIPPING on orders over £300, or buy online and collect in our London store.

 We hope those who may need to work from home will be able to and their jobs will remain secure.

 The Turquoise Mountain Foundation has worked to revive traditional arts and crafts since it was established in 2006.
-Conceived by HRH Prince Charles and Hamid Karzai and Rory Stewart, it is located in Murad Khane, in the old part of Kabul, the area was a run-down slum where heroin addiction was rife and employment opportunities were almost non-existent.
+Conceived by HM King Charles and Hamid Karzai and Rory Stewart, it is located in Murad Khane, in the old part of Kabul, the area was a run-down slum where heroin addiction was rife and employment opportunities were almost non-existent.
 The foundation has made a huge change in the quality of life for the residents there since it was set up.
 They have been able to hire over 400 local men a day, train them with restoration and construction skills and employ them to build a cultural, educational and economic hub.
-The community now has a primary school, a health clinic, a literacy centre with a library and an institute of Afghan arts and architecture that teaches English and Business skills and in its new design centre they have trained over 6000 artisans.
+The community now has a primary school, a health clinic, a literacy centre with a library and an institute of Afghan arts and architecture that teaches English and Business skills and in its new design centre, they have trained over 6000 artisans.

 In awe of what Turquoise Mountain had achieved, Pippa was excited to start working with them in 2008 when she went to Kabul for the first time and started working with a workshop.
 Many of the young men working in the workshop had been childhood apprentices and later became masters of their craft.
 Later we worked with the first group of employed women graduates who had joined the workshop to produce unique jewellery inspired by Ancient Afghan and Turkman design.